 The simplest way to install Nexonco is via PyPI:

-uv pip install nexonco-mcp
+pip install nexonco-mcp

 To integrate with Claude Desktop:

-The tool accepts the following optional parameters:
+The search tool accepts these optional parameters:

 disease_name